mkmcdonald/Matt-s-DOM-Utils/README.md

 ### Is

 *Utils* provides identification tests.
 These include tests for document tree node-like objects as well as "host objects".
-Utilizing these tests allows scripts to degrade gracefully.
+Utilising these tests allows scripts to degrade gracefully.

 ### Node